Central Student Association: History

 The second student "government" was the Committee of College Presidents (OAC, OVC, Mac, and Arts).
 It was a loose association whose main function was to make sure that social events and some services (such as the Ontarion) would survive.
-It lasted only three years—long enough for the University to take the student money and build the building they'd decided on.
-The Committee didn't do much except to create a real student government called the University of Guelph Central Student (note the singular "student") Association.
+It lasted only three years—long enough for the university to take the student money and build the building they had decided on.
+The Committee did not do much except to create a real student government called the University of Guelph Central Student (note the singular "student") Association.
 It was first known as UGCSA, but it lost the UG a couple of years later and by 1977 it was known by all as the CSA.
-Unlike the Committee, it was a directly elected body, and soon an incorporated one.
+Unlike the committee, it was a directly elected body, and soon an incorporated one.

-One of its first actions was to sue the University for breach of trust over the University Centre.
+One of its first actions was to sue the university for breach of trust over the University Centre.

-The CSA worked to regain student control of the UC from the University in the 1970s and finally settled out of court on the matter, establishing a University Centre Board with a majority of student representatives.
+The CSA worked to regain student control of the UC from the university in the 1970s and finally settled out of court on the matter, establishing a University Centre Board with a majority of student representatives.
 Students continue to pay a fee for the building.

-From 1973 until 1993 the CSA had a structure with a President and Vice Presidents (varying in number) and a voting council made up of reps from the Colleges (one appointed by the College Student Government and two voted in "at large").
-After 1993 the structure has been flattened, with various kinds of Commissioners and Spokespeople representing the various (and changing) efforts of the Association.
-In addition there are now voting places for other student organizations and groups as well as the Colleges.
+From 1973 until 1993 the CSA had a structure with a president and vice presidents (varying in number) and a voting council made up of reps from the colleges (one appointed by the College Student Government and two voted in "at large").
+After 1993 the structure has been flattened, with various kinds of commissioners and spokespeople representing the various (and changing) efforts of the association.
+In addition there are now voting places for other student organizations and groups as well as the colleges.